Nazarovigor/Hillel_Homework/Lesson13/README.md

 ## Installation
 1. Install the dependencies by running: pip install -r requirements.txt.
-2. Run the program by executing: python main.py -url <URL>, where <URL> is the URL to analyze.
+2. Run the program by executing: python Test.py -url or -pdf, where <url> is the URL to analyze <pdf> path to pdf file
 ## Usage
 URL Analyzer offers the following features: